stradichenko/PKB-theme/README.md

 # 0. Create boilerplate files for your site, replace placeholder title (in case of testing locally anything like <example.com/my-blog> works fine)
 hugo new site <your-site>

-# 1. Initialize HUGO module to go.mod
+cd <your-site>

+# 1.2 To initialize say your blog as a module using Github for example; by creating a go.mod file
-hugo mod init github.com/stradichenko/PKB-theme
+hugo mod init github.com/<your-username>/<your-blog>

-# 2. Create config.toml with module config
+# 2. add theme module to site
-cat <<EOF >> config.toml
+cat <<EOF >> hugo.toml

 [module]
   [[module.imports]]
     path = 'github.com/stradichenko/PKB-theme'
 EOF

+# 2.1 for better file organization
+mkdir -p config/_default/ config/development && mv ./hugo.toml config/_default/
+curl -L -o config/development/hugo.toml https://github.com/stradichenko/PKB-theme/raw/main/config/development/hugo.toml

-# 3. Download the theme
+# 3. Download the theme as a module
-hugo mod get github.com/stradichenko/PKB-theme
+hugo mod get

+# removes_unused Dependencies not referenced in config, updates checksum, Verifies module integrity. optimizes module dependency tree
+hugo mod tidy

+# Verify what changed
+git diff go.mod go.sum

+# vendoring
+hugo mod vendor

-# 4. This will use HUGO to Auto-create archetype for the user to customize
+# 4. This will copy params for the user to customize
-curl -L -o archetypes/default.md https://github.com/stradichenko/PKB-theme/raw/main/archetypes/default.md
+curl -L -o config/_default/params.toml https://github.com/stradichenko/PKB-theme/raw/main/config/_default/params.toml

+# just to make sure the the theme was imported
+hugo mod graph
+# > github.com/<your-username>/<your-blog> github.com/stradichenko/PKB-theme@v0.0.1

+# test blog with drafts
+rm -rf .cache/hugo/ resources/ public/ tmp/ .hugo_build.lock && hugo server --source . --noHTTPCache --renderToMemory --disableFastRender --ignoreCache --gc --logLevel debug -D -e development

 ```

-The easiest way to keep the module updated while allowing you to populate the theme with your preferences is to copy the archetype (or any other personalized files) from the theme into their site’s own archetypes/ directory.
-Since Hugo gives precedence to local files over module files, any customizations (such as personal profile information) remain in place even if the theme updates.
+The easiest way to keep the module updated while allowing you to populate the theme with your preferences is to copy the params (or any other personalized files) from the theme into their site’s own archetypes/ directory.
 Since Hugo gives precedence to local files over module files, any customizations (such as personal profile information) remain in place even if the theme updates.

 ### As Git submodule